Wmyers559/vota-correctamente/README.md

   - Maybe if her term goes well it will serve to normalize her more fringe positions; or if she presides over dark times, maybe she'll alienate people from her more centrist ones
 - Having discrepencies between what voters **think** a candidate's positions are vs. what they actually are
   - If what you see is not what you get, then figuring out how "happy" a voter is with a candidate's term can be a bit trickier than measuring who she'd be most likely want to vote for.
+- Implement corrupt electoral financing, gerrymandering, or some other tactic for voter disenfranchisement, so that candidates who end up in power can connive and cheat the system to stay in power.
+Do some electoral systems handle unfair play better than others?
 - Whatever else you can think of!
 Get creative, yo!

 <hr/>